halpeter/pandas-analysis/README.md

 I utilized Python, Pandas, and Jupyter Notebook to analyze this data.

 ## Observations & Analysis
-* While there is a significantly higher number of male players, female's and other/non-disclosed spend more on average than those male players do.
+* While there is a significantly higher number of male players, female and other/non-disclosed players spend more on average than male players do.

 * While the bulk of the players range from ages 15 - 29.
-Those players in the age range 35 - 40 spend significantly more money than any other age range This could be due to older players having a high salary.
+Those players in the age range 35 - 40 spend significantly more money than any other age range.
+This could be due to older players having a higher amount of expendable income.

 * The 'Final Critic' is the most purchased item with the highest amount of profitability.
 A slight increase in the price of this item due to it's popularity would result in the best chance at an increase in profits.